Eddy98/Systems-Design-Fundamentals/README.md

 - **Throughput:** The number of operations that a system can handle properly per time unit.
 For instance the throughput of a server can often be measured in requests per second (RPS or QPS).

+## Availability

+Notes: SLOs are what make up an SLA.
+Many products/services have SLAs available to be seen by customers.
+High availability is hard, and comes at cost.
+Typically comes with trade-offs.No all parts of a system need to be highly available.

+How do you make a system highly available?  make sure you system does not have single points of failure.
+To eliminate this we do redundancy - the act of replicating parts of a system.
+For example, we can have more than one server that access a Database with more than one load balancer to eliminate a single point of failure.

+Passive redundancy - having multiple components at a given layer in a system, and if one of the components dies, nothing happens, the load is shared to the other components in the layer.

+Key Terms:

+- **Availability:** the odds of a particular server or service being up and running at any point in time, usually measured in percentages.
+A server that has 99% availability will be operational 99% of the time - this would be described as having two nines of availability

+- **High Availability:** Used to describe systems that have particularly high levels of availability, typically 5 nines or more; sometimes abbreviated "HA".

+- **Nines:** Typically refers to percentage of uptime.
+For example, 5 nines of availability means an uptime of 99.999% of the time.
+Below are the downtimes expected per year depending on those 9s:
+  - 99% (two 9s): 87.7 hours
+  - 99.9% (three 9s): 8.8 hours
+  - 99.99%: 52.6 minutes
+  - 99.999%: 5.3 minutes

+- **Redundancy:** The process of replicating parts of a system in an effort to make it more reliable

+- **SLA:** Short for "service-level agreement", an SLA is a collection of guarantees given to a customer by a service provider.
+SLAs typically make guarantees on a system's availability, amongst other things.
+SLAs are made up of one or multiple SLOs.

+- **SLO:** Short for "service-level objective", an SLO is a guarantee given to a customer by a service provider.
+SLOs typically make guarantees on a system's availability, amongst other things.
+SLOs constitute an SLA.

 ## Glossary

 - **Client:**